LATEST CORONAVIRUS (COVID-19) UPDATES:

 Low Income Housing Tax Credits: Developers, non-profits and the Wisconsin Housing and Economic Development Authority (WHEDA) work together to develop affordable housing.
 Local applications go through the City.

 Section 3: All grantees receiving Federal Community Development funding must follow the City of Racine Section 3 Policy.
-The public comment

 The City of Racine will allocate up to $396,712 in Emergency Solutions Grants (ESG) Coronavirus Response funds to Lutheran Social Services to administer a homelessness prevention program for eligible City of Racine residents.

 2021 ESG Consolidated Budget

 2021 ESG Consolidated Match

 HOME CHDO Application 2021